Chicken Tikka Masala and I fell in love one misty night in London. Doesn’t that sound like the name of a romance novel? Let me explain.

 - For the chicken:

-- Cut the chicken into bite-size pieces and sprinkle with salt, pepper, place it in a bowl or Ziploc bag.
+Cut the chicken into bite-size pieces and sprinkle with salt, pepper, curry, Garam Masala and sugar.
+Place it in a bowl or Ziploc bag.

-- Pour the yogurt over the chicken making sure to cover each piece.
+Pour the yogurt over the chicken making sure to cover each piece.
 Set the chicken aside until ready to cook.
+If cooking within 10 minutes, it is fine to leave on the counter.
+If letting it rest more than 10 minutes, refrigerate until ready to cook.

 - Heat oil in a large skillet over medium heat.